-As specified in 46 CFR 11.331(a)(2) and 11.333(a)(2), every candidate for an endorsement as Chief Engineer Officer and Second Engineer Officer on Ships Powered by Main Propulsion Machinery of 750 kW/1,000 HP or More and Less Than 3,000 kW/4,000 HP must provide evidence of having achieved the required standard of competence specified in Table A-III/3 of the STCW Code.
-The table below is adopted from Table A-III/3 of the STCW Code to assist the candidate and assessor in the demonstration of competency.
+As specified in 46 CFR 11.325(a)(2) and 11.327(a)(2), every candidate for an endorsement as Chief Engineer Officer and Second Engineer Officer on Ships Powered by Main Propulsion Machinery of 3,000 kW/4,000 HP Propulsion Power or More must provide evidence of having achieved the required standard of competence specified in Table A-III/2 of the STCW Code.
+The table below is adopted from Table A-III/2 of the STCW Code to assist the candidate and assessor in the demonstration of competency.

-Practical Skill Demonstrations
+Practical Demonstrations of Skills

 These assessment guidelines establish the conditions under which the assessment will occur, the performance or behavior the candidate is to accomplish, and the standards against which the performance is measured.
 In addition, for the assessments in this enclosure, the unique requirements of different manufacturers for operating, maintenance, and repair; the different generations and configurations of systems; and the specific nature of the shipboard installation do not permit the development of detailed performance criteria.
-As a result, many of the criteria in these guidelines call for direct reference to the manufacturers' instructions, recommendations, and specifications or the ship's standard operating procedures to determine whether the candidate's actions were appropriate, complete, timely, and executed in the proper sequence.
+As a result, many of the criteria in these guidelines call for direct reference to the manufacturers' instructions, recommendations, and specifications or the ship's standard operating procedures, to determine whether the candidate's actions were appropriate, complete, timely, and executed in the proper sequence.